DIMEX

 Date

-A residency card is referred to a DIMEX as pictured above.
+A residency card is referred to as a DIMEX, as shown in the picture above.

 • First time issuance.